 # Create a schema for the primary key columns of the data table, including the number, names, and types of the primary key columns.

-# The first primary key column is named pk0 and requires an INTEGER value.
-The first primary key column is also the partition key.
+# The first primary key column is named pk0 and is of the Integer type.
+The first primary key column is the partition key.

-# The second primary key column is named pk1 and requires an INTEGER value.
-In this example, the data type is set to INTEGER.
-You can also set the data type to STRING or BINARY.
+# The second primary key column is named pk1 and is of the Integer type.
+In this example, the data type is set to Integer.
+You can also set the data type to String or Binary.

 schema_of_primary_key = [('pk0', 'INTEGER'), ('pk1', 'INTEGER')]